 Carl (right) and Kyle (middle) from Team 1 presented their latest understanding about transcription factor cooperativity at the Summer Undergraduate Research Conference.
 We had a lot of fun explaining our ideas to the audience, which include both fellow undergrad researchers as well as cool faculties from our own department!

-I'm excited to have 6 talented undergrad students and a high school intern to join me for the first summer of research.
+I'm excited to have six talented undergrad students and a high school intern to join me for the first summer of research.
 Gabi Mumm, Joe Wisniewski, Kyle Malcolm, Carl Skoog and Zoheb Khan are from U of Iowa and Ian Wallace is from U of Minnesota.
 Noah Bullwinkle is from the Iowa City's City High.
 We are going to form two teams: Team 1 is the TF protein evolution task force, while Team 2 will investigate the target genes of the TF (C. glabrata Pho4).
 Stay tuned for our first batch of results!

-Today is first day on the job.
+Today is my first day on the job.
 Excited to join a great group of faculty, students, staff!